NikolaiRadke/Stopify/README.md

 You're home alone, just sat down with an audiobook – and then it starts.
 Noise.
 That was clear.
 Of course. **Stopify** pauses the playback until the noise stops.
 Simple to build, simple to configure.
 Save your nerves and build Stopify today!

-# WARNING: STOPIFY IS NOT WORKING RIGHT NOW!
-Spotiy switched from OAuth2 to OAuth2 with PKCE authenticifation process.
-I have to rework almost everything.

 *Oje, Englisch?
 Kann ich nicht.
 Schnell [hier hin](https://github.com/NikolaiRadke/Stopify/wiki)*.

 ![Stopify](http://www.nikolairadke.de/stopify/stopify_3.jpg)